 - Public Education Efforts — CHA supports policies that inform the public about the importance of advance care planning and palliative care services that are available from the time of a patient's diagnosis through a family's bereavement, with targeted efforts to reach minority and medically underserved groups

 - Balanced Response to Opioid Restrictions — CHA supports evidence-based policies to reduce the harm associated with the opioid addiction epidemic.
 Policies restricting access to opioids should provide clear and easily accessed exemptions for people with pain and other symptoms due to cancer and other serious illnesses, and should not create access barriers to pain management for patients for whom opioids are medically indicated and who are benefiting from such treatment.

-- The Palliative Care and Hospice Education and Training Act, bipartisan legislation introduced in the House (HR 647).
+- The Palliative Care and Hospice Education and Training Act, bipartisan legislation introduced in the House and Senate (HR 647 & S 2080).
 This legislation:

 - Establishes a Palliative Care and Hospice Education Center to improve the training of interdisciplinary health professionals in palliative care;

 - Authorizes grants to schools of medicine, teaching hospitals and GME programs to train physicians (including residents, trainees, and fellows) who plan to teach palliative medicine;